alanperez17/Week4/docs/introduction.md

-# Advent of Code 2023: Week 4 Documentation
+# Advent of Code 2023: Week 4 Documentation {{#introduction}

 This user guide describes my solution to the Week 4 puzzles of Advent of Code 2023.
 I programmed this solution in C# and used a Console App project template.
 To read the original puzzle description, click [here](https://adventofcode.com/2023/day/4).

+You can find the complete puzzle solution code in the following GitHub repository: <https://github.com/alanperez17/Week4>.

 This challenge involves deciphering a scratch card that includes winning numbers and the actual numbers on the card.
 If a number on the card matches a winning number, the card earns points.
 The number of points a card earns depends on the number of matching numbers.

-The input to this challenge is formatted as shown below:
+The input to this challenge is formatted as follows:

 	Card 1: 41 48 83 86 17 | 83 86  6 31 17  9 48 53
 	Card 2: 13 32 20 16 61 | 61 30 68 82 17 32 24 19